-Cabinet previously agreed that the remaining funding will be used to support preventative and enabling services whose common objectives will be to assist people to access, remain in and maintain their accommodation.
+In line with the budget strategy for 2012/13 and beyond, the total required savings in 2012/13 and 2013/14 to be found from the housing related support funding amount to £6.144m.
+This will leave an estimated £3.332m to be made available from 2013/14 and it has been proposed that the remaining funds will be used to support preventative and enabling services whose common objectives will be to assist people to access, remain in and maintain their accommodation.
 All funded housing related support services will complement the Council's and partner organisations' statutory responsibilities through four types of service and support: